-For assessments which are due to be submitted as a hard copy and a student is not able to travel to campus, it can be submitted by post.
+On occasion, and where approved, assessments which are due to be submitted as a hard copy and a student is not able to travel to campus, it can be submitted by post.
 If an assessment is submitted this way the student must obtain proof of postage (for example, by using Recorded Delivery) which records the date and time of postage.
 The work must be post marked before the deadline.
 If the work is not received, and the student is unable to provide proof of posting before the deadline, then the assessment will be recorded as a 'Non Submission'.